-See Part I, Item 1A, "Risk Factors" of this report for important information regarding forward-looking statements made in this report and risks and uncertainties that the Company faces.
+See Risk Factors earlier in this report for important information regarding forward-looking statements made in this report and risks and uncertainties that the Company faces.

 CONSOLIDATED RESULTS

 The following discussion presents an analysis of results of our operations for 2005, 2004 and 2003.